minuraashen/minuraashen/README.md

 🎓 I'm an undergraduate in **Electronics and Telecommunication Engineering** at the **University of Moratuwa**, Sri Lanka.

 🔬 I’m passionate about **blending theoretical knowledge with hands-on experience**, especially in:
+- Mathematics
-- Mathematics & Analog Electronics
+- Computer Vision & Machine Learning
 - Embedded Systems & Hardware Design
-- Computer Vision & Machine Learning
+- Analog Electronics

 ---